ManticoreGamesInc/platform-documentation/src/references/ui_text_entry_box.md

 #### Properties

 Below are some of the properties for the **UI Text Entry Box**.
-Other properties not listed are similar to other controls (for example, font color, size, dock, visibility).
+Other properties not listed are similar to other controls (for example, font color, size, dock, and visibility).

 | Property | Description |
 | -------- | ----------- |